jyrgenn/jpylib/README.md

 The simple interface and a compact implementation result in a few limitations.

- * There can be no single-letter option without a logn option and vice versa.
+ * There can be no single-letter option without a corresponding long option and vice versa.

  * Checking for errors in the passed option descriptors dictionary is rudimentary.